jnaoroji/code-refactor-challenge/README.md

 My challenge as a marketing agency, is to begin with starter code that I will modify.
 Refactoring this existing site allows me to make a codebase that follows accessibility standards, so the site is optimized for search engines.

-## Installation

-N/A

 ## Usage

 To use this refactored website, you can review the notes in each section.
-You can also click this link to the site: xxxx
+You can also click this link to the site: https://jnaoroji.github.io/code-refactor-challenge/

 ## Credits